andrecowie/kiwisle/Backlog.md

 The tasks we wish to achieve in iteration 2 are outlined below.

 - [ ] Dynamic map (L)
+  As a User, I want the map to be different on each play, so that each game is unique.
+  As a User, I want to be able to set the size of the map, so that each game

 - [ ] Semi Random Terrain (M)
+  As a User, I want the map to represent a Island but to have differing

 - [ ] Random Spawn Location of Player, Predator, Traps/Hazards and Objects (XL)